-In practical terms, these three personal development programs really help you find your purpose and find better answers to some of life’s toughest questions, including: “Who are you?”, “What can and can’t you do?”, “What belongs to you?”, “How should you react to people, experiences, and situations?”, “What do you expect from yourself and others?” and “What is your measure of success?”
+In practical terms, these three personal development programs really help you find your purpose and find better answers to some of life’s toughest questions, including: “Who are you?”, “What can and can’t you do?”, “What belongs to you?”, “How should you react to people, experiences, and situations?”.
+“What do you expect from yourself and others?”.
+“What is your measure of success?”.

 Let me share more on each of these personal development programs and why each of these is significant in its own way, but better together …

 Personal Power really taught me how to model success, how to unleash what I’m capable of, and how to embrace continuous improvement.

 My Dad told me about Tony Robbins long ago.